Updated April 9, 2019

 You may be wondering why you didn’t see some popular herbal teas in this list.
 Teas like rooibos, chamomile, mint and others aren’t actually true “teas” since they’re not made from the leaf of the tea plant.

-Where to get a great cup of tea
+Where to get tea

 - Miro Tea: Miro offers a wide selection of teas to purchase by the ounce.
 You can also enjoy in house while munching on a homemade crepe and surfing the internet along with Seattle’s hipster scene.